aniruddhakbordoloi/nginx-rev-proxy/README.md

 ## Nginx reverse proxy
 ### Set Up and file locations (file locs are relevant as per Mac M2)
 * `brew install nginx` (for Mac)
+* Verify successful installation by typing on terminal `nginx -version`.
+If successfully installed, this should return a value like `nginx version: nginx/1.25.3`
 * post installation nginx location: /opt/homebrew/opt/nginx/bin/nginx (for Mac M2)
 * post installation nginx conf file: /opt/homebrew/etc/nginx/nginx.conf (for Mac M2)
 * nginx access logs available at: /opt/homebrew/var/log/nginx/access.log
 * nginx error logs available at: /opt/homebrew/var/log/nginx/error.log
 * hosts file location: /etc/hosts
 ### Sample reverse proxy example
-* Nginx is capable of multiple things as listed [here](src/main/resources/setup-notes/nginx-rev-proxy-capabilities), for the sake of simplicity, we will take an example of request handling + URL rewriting and redirection.
+* Nginx is capable of multiple things as listed [here](src/main/resources/setup-notes/nginx-rev-proxy-capabilities) (source: chatGPT), for the sake of simplicity, we will take an example of request handling + URL rewriting and redirection.
 * Add an entry in the hosts file (location mentioned in set up) to map localhost 127.0.0.1 access to a domain name, say `mykubeapi`.
 Sample - [here](src/main/resources/setup-notes/hosts)
 * Modify nginx.conf file (location as mentioned in set up) as shown in [here](src/main/resources/setup-notes/nginx-reverse-proxy.conf).
 It ensures that nginx listens all requests at port 80 (which is http default), and when a request with a domain name `mykubeapi` reaches the server, nginx redirects them to http://localhost:8081 where the actual service is running.
 * Now start nginx - `brew services start nginx` via the terminal.